Drop the Pain Pills And Sleep Pharmaceuticals

-Cannabis medicine’s skill set includes pain recovery and a good night’s sleep.
+Cannabis is a good sleep aid.
+Its skill set includes pain recovery and relaxation for a good night’s sleep.

 Numerous studies are showing that cannabis can offer a viable alternative for pain recovery, and a pathway away from certain prescription drugs.
 Anecdotally, people have long spoken of cannabis as a substitution for certain pharmaceuticals, especially as that applies to sleep and pain.
 Now, research is providing the scientific evidence to back up these patient stories.